 THA may offer additional preferences for the PBV program or for particular PBV projects or units, depending on the supportive services offered at those units.
-When THA has the opportunity to target PBV's for special needs populations, THA will enter into a Memorandum of Understanding (MOU) to provide supportive housing in collaboration with another local agency which would provide the supportive services for the special needs population.
+When THA has the opportunity to target PBV's for special needs populations, THA will enter into a Memorandum of Understanding (MOU) to provide supportive housing in collaboration with another local agency which would provide the supportive services for the special need's population.
 In the MOU, the two organizations will identify the referral criteria and establish policies to ensure eligibility requirements are met.

 At the time the project's waiting list is opened, applicants on the tenant-based waiting list will be given the opportunity to be added to the project's waiting list.
+As described in Notice PIH 2011-54, "Guidance on the Project-Based Voucher Program, PHA's do not have to notify each family on the tenant-based waiting list by individual notice.
+THA will notify these applicants by the same means it would use in opening it's waiting list.

 Additionally, referrals would come directly from the collaborating agency to be added to the project waiting list.
 Families who meet the criteria would be given first preference for the limited preference units.